mdg8888/CONSTANT/README.md

 **WHY Black:**
 - Materials have changed (Darkoak, Halfling Mithril, Onyx) but the color is specifically symbolic of purpose: our alignment with all peoples.
-- The Rainbow Gnome and Druids represent all perspectives of light as inidividuals; the CONSTANT is black to represent all perspectives together as one for all pigments combined creates black.
+- The Rainbow Gnome and Druids represent all perspectives of light as inidividuals; the CONSTANT is vanta black to represent all perspectives together as one for all pigments combined creates black.

 ### Version 1.1.0 - Mission Details
 #### Date: [Insert Date]

-**Expanded Mission Details:**
-- Provided detailed information on each mission undertaken by CONSTANT.
-- Included background stories, challenges faced, and the impact of each mission on the continent.
+**Bring Velitel Oogrubrush back to the Expanse:**
+- Eliminate Velitel #2 upon re-entry into The Expanse at any cost.
+-   -CONSTANT LOG: Eliminated WITH my re-entry
+- Intercept planned trajectory of united ship Citadel which carries Velitel Oogrubrush
+-   -Protect the Velitel Oogrubrush to insure their ascent to face Velitel Prime and remove existential threat.

 **Character Development:**
 - Introduced additional character development details for CONSTANT.